William Fleming High School: Athletics

-In the press
+Community engagement

 During spring break 2009, 7 students from William Fleming accompanied by students from James Madison University and representatives from Aid for America took a community service trip to Welch, West Virginia.
 The area is one of the poorest in the United States.
-The students help to renovate a dilapidated house so that a man, who lost all of his fingers in a mining incident, could gain custody of his child.
+The students helped to renovate a dilapidated house so that a man, who lost all of his fingers in a mining incident, could gain custody of his child.

-Also in 2011, Melissa Poff, an instructor at William Fleming, was named "Teacher of the Year."
-She was also publicly recognized and commended by the media of Roanoke City for "demonstrating unwavering commitment" to both the school and its students.
-To generate school spirit amongst the whole student body, in 2011 of the school year 2011-2012, the entire school participated in a videoed 'lip dub', a fusion of a song and lip-syncing.
-The goal was to promote school spirit and activity amongst the students.
-The song of choice was "Firework" by Katy Perry; the intended message of the song is to encourage people to be themselves.

 Communally, the school has also helped in the retention of dropout students by hosting the Western Virginia Education Classic, a football game between two historically black colleges and universities.
 The proceeds from the game go toward the local TAP's Project Recovery Program that serves as a partnership with Roanoke City Schools to target and help students at risk of dropping out of school.
 After the demolition of Victory Stadium, Roanoke's premier football stadium, the classic was no longer being held.
 However, with Fleming's stadium the classic can proceed and the revenue can continue to help at-risk students.